Watauga Habitat, Lowe’s to address COVID-19 impact on women during International Women Build Week

 On International Women’s Day on March 8, Habitat and Lowe’s kicked off more than 300 Women Build projects supporting women-led households across the United States, Canada and India to drive awareness and address the need.

 Watauga Habitat for Humanity planned to host a virtual event on Wednesday, March 10, called Women Build Trivia Night.
-To learn more and register for the free event, visit appbuildsahome.appstate.edu.
+To learn more visit appbuildsahome.appstate.edu.

 Women have been disproportionately impacted by the COVID-19 pandemic, from job loss to evictions and foreclosures.
 According to The National Women’s Law Center, 80 percent of U.S. jobs lost during the COVID-19 pandemic were held by women.
 The United Nations has reported that 40 percent of all employed women globally work in the industries hardest hit by the COVID-19 pandemic.